-Festivities: We plan on having a short, fun, Friday-night (A & B-course options) puttsy up into the mountains and back (beginning at dusk), if you're interested.
+Festivities: We plan on having a short, fun, Friday-night puttsy up into the mountains and back (beginning at dusk) for some fun night riding!
 Cut-off time for Saturday's ride is 6pm.
 At this point, we will hand out a few prizes for the Saturday-only riders.
-We will show good motorbiking movies Saturday evening!
-Cut-off time for Sunday is 4pm.
+Then an easy ride Sunday where cut-off time is 4pm.
 After that, we will hand out a few prizes for the Sunday-only riders and then commence to the big prizes for the 2-day riders and the big \$400 cash prize.
 Final requirement: Bring a smile and have fun - we will, so plan on it!
-Ride on and see ya there!

--Tom Niemela and the notorious gang of NW Tour & Trail
+Ride on and see ya there! -Tom Niemela and the notorious gang of NW Tour & Trail